nystudio107/cookies/README.md

 **Tested on**

-+ Craft 2.0 and below
++ Craft 2.0 and later